 Mirror images to another registryEstimated reading time: 5 minutes

 Docker Trusted Registry allows you to create mirroring policies for a repository.
-When an image gets pushed to a repository and meets a certain criteria, DTR automatically pushes it to a repository in a remote Docker Trusted or Hub registry.
+When an image gets pushed to a repository and meets the mirroring criteria, DTR automatically pushes it to a repository in a remote Docker Trusted or Hub registry.

 This not only allows you to mirror images but also allows you to create image promotion pipelines that span multiple DTR deployments and datacenters.

 In this example we will create an image mirroring policy such that: